 The Routine Communications and Meetings Retainer

-We do keep track of our time – but we do not live by the “meter”.
-If our time exceeds the quarterly retainer by less than 25%, we write off the overage.
-Otherwise, we discuss a fair arrangement to compensate us for our services based on the value we provided, and move on to the next quarter.
+We do keep track of our time, and if our time exceeds the quarterly retainer, we review the circumstances with you, we allocate the time as appropriate (for example, to projects we have agreed to handle on a flat-fee basis), we discuss a fair arrangement to compensate us for our services, we reset the retainer as necessary, and we move on to the next quarter.

 Fixed-Fee and Not-to-Exceed Fee Arrangements